hbctraining/Intro-to-ChIPseq-flipped/CUT&RUN/Intro_to_CUT&RUN.md

 1. Cells/nuclei are bound to concanavalin A–coated magnetic beads.
-	- Original [Henikoff paper in eLife](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5310842/), isolates nuclei.
+	- In the original [Henikoff lab paper](https://elifesciences.org/articles/21856) they isolate nuclei.
 Using purified nuclei allows for maximal binding of antibodies to nuclear factors and will result in cleaner CUT&RUN signal compared to protocol using whole cells.
-	- In the more recent [bioArxiv paper](), whole cells are harvested.
-Introduce the usage of a strong detergent to permeabilize cells rather than to rely on extraction of nuclei.
+	- In the more [recent paper, also from the Henikoff lab](https://elifesciences.org/articles/46314), whole cells are harvested.
+They introduce the use of a strong detergent to permeabilize cells rather than relying on the extraction of nuclei.

 2. Cell membranes (or nuclear membrances) are permeabilized with digitonin to allow the antibody access to its target (1h to overnight)
 3. The Protein A fused MNase is then added.
 Protein A binds the Immunoglobulin G (IgG) on the primary antibody (or mock IgG) thus targeting the MNase to antibody bound proteins.